 Sea Fishing Around New Zealand

 No fishing licence is required to catch sea fish in New Zealand.
-However there are strictly enforced bag limits.
-Generally there is a limit of 30 fin fish per day per angler.
-But this limit of 30 fish includes species restrictions within it.
-For example in Canterbury you are allowed a total of 15 kahawai and a total of 15 tarakihi.
+However, there are strictly enforced bag limits.
+Generally, there is a limit of 20 finfish per day per angler.
+But this limit of 20 fish includes species restrictions within it.
+For example, in Canterbury, you are allowed a total of 15 kahawai and a total of 15 tarakihi.
 These regulations are changed from time to time and vary throughout the country.
 New Zealand Sea Fish Species

 Fishingmag Sea Fishing page.

 There is very good surfcasting around the New Zealand coastline.
 You will almost certainly catch a fish off any beach. here is our main Surfcasting page.

 Everyone who does recreational sea fishing around New Zealand has a legal requirement to follow the recreational sea fishing rules.
 The rules change regularly – so check the rules for your fishing area every time you head out fishing.
 Everything you need to know is here at the MPI – Ministry for Primary Industries website.